mozilla/pluotsorbet/README.md

 The j2me.js VM has several profiling tools.
 The simplest feature is to use counters. `runtime.ts` defines several: `runtimeCounter`, `nativeCounter`, etc ... these are only available in debug builds.

 To use them, just add calls to `runtimeCounter.count(name, count = 1)`.
 To view accumulated counts, allow the application to run for some time and then click the `Dump Counters` button.
-If you want reset the counter count any time by clicking `Clear Counters`.
+If you want, reset the counter count any time by clicking `Clear Counters`.

 - Counting events:
   ```